rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 > [!WARNING]
 > For implicit sessions, the blacklist is mandatory.
 Absence or incorrect formatting of the blacklist will result in a validation error.

-#### Global Signer (FLAG 0x04)
+#### Identity Signer (FLAG 0x04)

-Specifies the global signer used for attestation verification:
+Specifies the identity signer used for attestation verification:

 ```
-Global Signer Layout:
+Identity Signer Layout:
  ┌─────────────────────────────┐
- │ Global Signer (address)     │
+ │ Identity Signer (address)   │
  └─────────────────────────────┘
 ```

 > [!IMPORTANT]
-> The configuration must include exactly one global signer.
+> The configuration must include exactly one identity signer.
 Duplicate or missing entries trigger an error.

 ---